nuggxyz/buildrc/docs/reference/md/buildrc_binary-download.md

   -h, --help                  help for binary-download
       --organization string   Organization to install from
       --outfile string        Output file
-      --provider string       Provider to install from (default "github") --repository string     Repository to install from
+      --platform string       Platform to install for (default "linux/arm64") --provider string       Provider to install from (default "github") --repository string     Repository to install from
       --token string          Oauth2 token to use